jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 * What does an ```&``` after a command do?
 Answer: start the command to run it at background
 * What does ```& disown``` after a command do?
 Answer: the command will run at background and removed from the current shell.
-Exit the current shell will not kill
+Exit the current shell will not send SIGHUP to the command to kill it.
+More info about disown is below:
+disown -a remove all jobs from the current shell disown -r remove running jobs from the current shell. disown %1 remove only job 1 from the current shell Jobs removed from the current shell will not recieve SIGHUP when the current shell exit. disown -h %1 will only mark the job 1 such that SIGHUP sent to the shell will not be sent to the job 1.
+When list jobs using "jobs" command, we can still see it. disown will not block SIGHUP signal from other processes.

 * What is a packet filter and how does it work?
 * What is Virtual Memory?